sramekj/boxer/README.md

 - tracking of buffs/debuffs
 - automatically using hp pots on low health
 - load custom rotations from .json files
+- automatically go to town when inventory is full

 ### Tested classes (atm.)
 - Enchanter